 Outpatient Behavioral Treatment encompasses a wide variety of programs for patients who visit a clinic at regular intervals.
 Most of the alcohol abuse programs involve individual or group alcohol counseling and treatment therapy.

 Residential Treatment programs can also be very effective, especially for those with more severe problems.
 For example, therapeutic communities (TC’s), or alcohol rehabs, are highly structured programs in which patients remain at a residence, typically for 6 to 12 months.
 Patients in TC’s may include those with relatively long histories of drug addiction and alcoholism.
 TC’s are now also being designed to accommodate the needs of women who are pregnant or have children.
 The focus of the TC is on the re-socialization of the patient to a drug or alcohol-free lifestyle.

-So now that you’ve opened the door, give us a call at 888-480-1703 Who Answers? and let’s talk.
+So now that you’ve opened the door, give us a call at (866) 206-8656 and let’s talk.

-Treatment4Addiction.com can help you find the help you need regardless of your current position in life and we’re here to help you find a new way.
+Treatment 4 Addiction can help you find the help you need regardless of your current position in life and we’re here to help you find a new way.